Homogeneous spaces over an abelian variety: Introduction

-is locally trivial in the Zariski topology. \end{theorem} The hypothesis on the fiber at the origin of the group $G$ is automatically satisfied when $k$ is algebraically closed, and more generally when $\mathrm{cd}(k) \leqslant 1$, by Steinberg's theorem (see \cite[Cor.~5.2.6]{Gille2019}).
-In particular, the theorem applies to the case where $k$ is the function field of an algebraic curve over an algebraically closed field.
+Finally, since the existence of a rational section for smooth homogeneous spaces over abelian varieties is closely related to the study of smooth complex varieties with nef tangent bundles, we extend some of the preceding results to smooth projective homogeneous spaces over abelian varieties (see Section~\ref{Generalisation}).
+This connection is motivated by the \emph{Campana--Peternell Conjecture}, which predicts that, up to a finite étale cover, every complex variety with a nef tangent bundle is a smooth projective homogeneous space over an abelian variety.
+More precisely, the conjecture asserts that over an algebraically closed field of characteristic zero, a Fano variety with nef tangent bundle is a projective homogeneous space of a linear algebraic group.
+The conjecture is known in low dimensions, in particular when the Fano variety has dimension less than~$4$.

 \textbf{Acknowledgement.} I would like to sincerely thank Philippe Gille for his guidance and support, without which this article would not have been written.
 I am also grateful to Paolo Bravi for our discussions and for sharing his perspectives on the problem.
-I would like to thank Federico Scavia, Swann Tubach, Giuseppe Ancona, Baptiste Calmès, and Stefan Gille for their helpful discussions.
+I would like to thank Federico Scavia, Swann Tubach, Giuseppe Ancona, Baptiste Calmès, Stefan Gille, János Kollár and Simone Diverio for their helpful discussions.

 \makeatletter \@addtoreset{theorem}{subsection} {\thesubsection.\arabic{theorem}} \makeatother